 It’s so easy to make nourishing homemade soup in the Instant Pot.
 I often just toss whatever veggies and meat I have in there with some homemade chicken stock and spices – and that’s the soup we eat.

-However, I do like to mix it up.
-My Pressure Cooker Cauliflower Soup is a huge favorite (as is my Instant Pot Cheesy Broccoli Soup), but it’s not so great when you’re sick.
+My Pressure Cooker Cauliflower Soup is a huge favorite (as is my Instant Pot Cheesy Broccoli Soup), but I like to mix it up.
 We had a bunch of dried beans, so I decided to make a bean soup recipe.
-I made it spicy to help clear out our sinuses, but you can cut back on the spice level if you prefer.
+I made it spicy, but you can cut back on the spice level if you prefer.

 I have had a lot of people ask if you really need to cook the beans for the full hour and if the no soak method really works.
 We have cooked this recipe many times and feel it turns out best when you cook the beans for a full hour in the pressure cooker without soaking them first.

 For another great Instant Pot bean recipe, check out our Instant Pot Refried Beans recipe!

 - 1 quart homemade chicken stock or vegetable broth

 - 1 white onion diced